faubourg-numerique/CADS-Carbon-Agri-Data-Space/README.md

 ## Technology
 #### What technology stacks (e.g., open source implementations, standard specifications) will you use to create or join a data space?
+See the details about the [CADS technology stack](https://github.com/faubourg-numerique/CADS-Carbon-Agri-Data-Space/blob/main/technology.md) .